chitralekha18/AutomaticSungLyricsAnnotation_ISMIR2018/README.md

 Please refer to the following paper for details:

-Gupta, C., Tong R., Li, H. and Wang, Y., 2018, September, "Automatic Sung-Lyrics Data Annotation".
-Accepted for ISMIR 2018, Paris.
+Gupta, C., Tong R., Li, H. and Wang, Y., 2018, September, "SEMI-SUPERVISED LYRICS AND SOLO-SINGING ALIGNMENT".
+Accepted for ISMIR 2018, Paris.(http://ismir2018.ircam.fr/doc/pdfs/30_Paper.pdf)

 ## Contents
 This consists of the following: